UoW-ATM/Mercury/docs/Installation.rst

 `Tested in Windows and Linux, should be running in MacOS.`

-A easy way to use Mercury is to use the docker images.
+An easy way to use Mercury is to use the docker images.
 Docker is an open-source platform designed to automate the deployment, scaling, and management of applications.
 It achieves this by using containerization technology, which allows applications to run in isolated environments called containers.

-Before using Docker, you will need to check if virtualisation if enabled on your machine (see for instance `here for Windows <https://techviral.net/check-if-virtualization-is-enabled>`_).
+Before using Docker, you will need to check if virtualisation is enabled on your machine (see for instance `here for Windows <https://techviral.net/check-if-virtualization-is-enabled>`_).
 If virtualisation is disabled, you can either try to enable it or switch to a full installation of Mercury, see below.

-If the virtualisation is enabled, you can install docker in linux, see `here <https://www.docker.com/products/docker-desktop/>`_.
-Once Docker is installed, you can download the Mercury images
+If the virtualisation is enabled, you can install docker in Linux, see `here <https://www.docker.com/products/docker-desktop/>`_.
+Once the Docker is installed, you can download the Mercury images
 using:

 .. code:: bash